Anshumaan-Chauhan02/VST/README.md

    * Visual Conversion -  Research papers for Image Synthesis

 ### How to run
-1) Download the datasets from the links provided and all the Python files from Github
+1) Download the datasets from the links provided and all the Python files from GitHub
 2) To extract the datasets into a proper DataFrame run Data_Exploration.ipynb
-3) Run BookNLP.ipynb on both the datasets for the extraction of several features such as Characters, Inter-Character relations, etc.
+3) Run BookNLP.ipynb on both datasets for the extraction of several features such as Characters, Inter-Character relations, etc.
-4) Execute ChatGPT_API.ipynb for generating plots for the summaries - Run them in batches as you'll receive errors due to saturation of requests at OpenAI server
+4) Execute ChatGPT_API.ipynb for generating plots for the summaries - Run them in batches as you'll receive errors due to the saturation of requests at the OpenAI server
 5) Once you have obtained plots for all the summaries, run Data_Merging.ipynb for combining all the batches
-6) Execute Data_Preparation_Story_Gen.ipynb for the extarction of Genre, Title, etc. from the processed dataset, now you have the Plot-Summary dataset
+6) Execute Data_Preparation_Story_Gen.ipynb for the extraction of Genre, Title, etc. from the processed dataset, now you have the Plot-Summary dataset
 7) For training T5 and DistilGPT models on this dataset run Story_Generation_T5.ipynb and Story_Generation_DistilGPT.ipynb files respectively
-8) Now you can test both the fine tuned model for the task of Story Generation
+8) Now you can test both the fine-tuned model for the task of Story Generation
 9) Finally run Diffusion.ipynb for converting the generated story into a visual representation

 ### Future Works
 * Story Generation
    * Create a custom sentiment analyzer
-   * Plot Generation given the following components: Characters, Genre, Title, and Inter-Character Relations
+   * Plot Generation gave the following components: Characters, Genre, Title, and Inter-Character Relations
    * Dataset expansion for better training
-   * Apply on long form story generation
+   * Apply on long-form story generation
    * Train models on variations of the dataset such as - only Plot and Summaries (do not include Title, Characters, etc.)
-   * Integrate more PEFT methodologies and compare their affects on the performance
+   * Integrate more PEFT methodologies and compare their effects on the performance
 * Text-to-Image
    * Do a literature survey on the current image synthesis technologies 🟡
    * Propose an architecture/methodology that is capable of scene transformation conditioned on text